ivaaaan/jiraf/README.md

 ```

 And put this script into `~/bin/git-cb` file (replace "cb" with preferred subcommand name).
 Now you can just run `git cb ISSUE-1`, which will create a new branch with a generated name by jiraf.

-## TODO

-- [ ] Allow customizing generation of summary
-- [ ] Add a limit for the max amount of words in the branch name